Anatomic and Clinical

 1 - Memorial Hermann or Houston Methodist Hospital

 Residents will have frequent opportunities to provide feedback on the effectiveness of the training program, the faculty, and their colleagues.
 They will also have regular individual performance reviews, with emphasis on career counseling.
-Many opportunities for fellowship training are subsequently available in the Houston Methodist Department of Pathology and Genomic Medicine for graduates of the residency programs, including surgical pathology, clinical chemistry, cytopathology, neuropathology, ophthalmic pathology, hematopathology (two programs), blood banking/transfusion medicine, and HLA.
+Many opportunities for fellowship training are subsequently available in the Houston Methodist Department of Pathology and Genomic Medicine for graduates of the residency programs, including breast-gyn pathology, blood banking/transfusion medicine, clinical chemistry, cytopathology, hematopathology (two programs), HLA, molecular genetic pathology, neuropathology, ophthalmic pathology, and surgical pathology.